RILAB/bis101/lecture04.md

 First let's ignore B.  We can then treat C2 and A1 as a two-point cross (annotate rec. and parental).
 13.2%

-Now ignore A and do C and B -> 6.4 %
+Now ignore C and do A and B -> 6.4 %

+The other way to find order is to do all 3 pairwise distances: the biggest distance are the outside two!

 In a simple world, we'd be done & freq. of double crossovers would be <strong style="font-size: 150%; color: red;">?</strong>